GimelStudio/GimelStudio/README.md

 Please note that the renderer, which relies on OIIO (OpenImageIO) will be **disabled if OIIO is not found**.
 The rest of the application will run, but the renderer will not work.

 For platforms other than Windows, OIIO will need to be [built from source](https://github.com/OpenImageIO/oiio/blob/master/INSTALL.md#building-from-source) since pre-built wheels are not yet available.
 See [this issue](https://github.com/GimelStudio/GimelStudio/issues/1).

+## MacOs

+Building should be the same as for Linux, **but it has never been tested.** We're looking for a maintainer to handle MacOs-related fixes, etc since the current developers do not own a Mac.
+If you would like to do so feel free to say so in Discord or Gitter.

 # Tech Stack